CTSRD-CHERI/cheri-c-programming/src/impact/capability-representation.md

 When stored in memory, CHERI capabilities are twice the size of the native address type (e.g., 128 bits on 64-bit systems, and 64 bits on 32-bit systems), in addition to an unaddressable tag bit.
-Tag storage is capability aligned, and hence capabilities must themselves be stored at capability alignment.
+There is one tag per capability aligned region of memory, and hence capabilities must themselves be stored at capability alignment.

 ### Non-portability of the in-memory representation